wix/cli-app-templates/chart-widget/README.md

 The project includes:

 + Initial boilerplate code for a simple app with a site widget extension.
-+ A `package.json` file with your app’s dependencies.
++ A `package.json` file with your app's dependencies.

 ## Step 2 | Test the app

 The app creation process installs the app on your chosen development site.
-However, you won’t see the app extensions on your development site until you build the app and release a version.
+However, you won't see the app extensions on your development site until you build the app and release a version.
 To test the app during development, set up a local development environment using the following command:

 ```bash
 npm run dev